YogurtGen/InteractiveStoryTest/README.md

 ## Note

 This is a personal project and a learning experiment — not a polished product.
 The story is original, written in Indonesian, loosely inspired by something I once wrote privately.
-Carlotta is a fictional character.
+Carlotta is a fictional character from a game (Wuthering Wave).

 ---